-Your doctor may need to test your body fluids.
+Your doctor may need to test your bodily fluids.
 This can be done with: Blood testsLumbar puncture

-Your doctor may need pictures of your body structures.
+Your doctor may need pictures of your internal bodily structures.
 This can be done with an

 Your doctor may also need to evaluate you for spinal cord problems.
 This can be done with a somatosensory evoked potentials test.

 Talk with your doctor about the best treatment plan for you.
-Treatment options include: Steroid medicine to reduce swelling of the optic nerveMedicine to treat the cause of optic neuritis
+Treatment options include: Steroid medication to reduce swelling of the optic nerveMedication to treat the cause of optic neuritis

 Agostoni E, Frigerio R, Protti A. Controversies in optic neuritis pain diagnosis.